 Agave in a Garden Pot

 I am somewhat in awe of agaves.
 They are beautiful, striking and somewhat lethal, given their spikes, sharp tips, and potentially toxic sap.
 Despite their seemingly hostile appearance, they are fairly good-natured plants - not difficult to care for and tolerant of cool temperatures.
 Though they prefer hot, full sun, agaves will tolerate some shade.

-P. Allen Smith uses agaves to great dramatic affect.
+P. Allen Smith uses agaves to great dramatic effect.
 Potted in large, dark containers, they punctuate the landscape and add a modern, sculptural sensibility as well as vertical interest.Continue to 2 of 13 below.

 02 of 13